 If you are evicted after the eviction moratoriums have ended, seriously consider attending the hearing.
 There may be a way to defend yourself against removal, but attending the hearing will at least get you a court date.
 Otherwise, there will be a default judgment against you and your removal will come a lot sooner.
 If you need legal assistance, you may be able to find a legal clinic that provides free or reduced-cost services.

-Finally, do your research and apply for any tenant relief programs that may be available where you live.
+Finally, do your research and apply for any rent assistance programs that may be available where you live.
+These programs will likely received additional federal funding, so check these resources regularly.
 If you’re already protected by the federal eviction moratorium, then you should already have been doing this.
 Still, there may be new programs or protections you weren’t previously aware of that can help you.

-Thankfully, no Americans will be evicted for nonpayment of rent until at least March 31.
+Thankfully, Americans who are concerned about being evicted for nonpayment of rent have until June 30, 2021 to find other housing options or work with their landlords to stay where they are.
 Still, there is plenty of work left to do to ensure that an eventual nationwide wave of evictions doesn’t increase housing insecurity as we work our way through the pandemic together.
-While new legislation offers hope, you’ll also need to take certain actions to protect your interests as a tenant.
+While new legislation and the new CDC eviction moratorium extension offers hope, you’ll also need to take certain actions to protect your interests as a tenant.
+Stay tuned for updates to this page as we closely monitor the status of our current federal eviction moratorium.
 If you have additional questions about your rights and legal options as a renter, ask a lawyer.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.